Skip to main content

 The Driver is defined in your MultiTurnDriver, while your Target is defined as either a CustomMultiturnTarget or a GenerationModel.

-from okareo.model_under_test import MultiTurnDriver, OpenAIModel
+from okareo.model_under_test import MultiTurnDriver, OpenAIModel, StopConfig

 """